-Funds are provided to enhance research, scholarship, and/or creative activities of regular tenured or tenure-track faculty of all ranks at the University of Oklahoma.
+Funds are provided to enhance research, scholarship, and/or creative activities of regular tenured or tenure-track faculty of all ranks at the University of Oklahoma on the OU Norman Campus, including Norman Campus Programs at OU-Tulsa.
 Instructors, lecturers, adjunct faculty, visiting faculty, research faculty, renewable term faculty, research personnel funded from external grants and contracts, and students are not eligible.
 Applicants must submit endorsements (see below) from both their department chair and dean as part of the application package.
 No additional office or studio space is provided for award recipients apart from that made available by the chair or dean.

 Matching funds from colleges and departments are not required.

 AHFFs are awarded for proposals that are significantly related to the arts and humanities, according to the guidelines of the National Endowment for the Humanities (http://www.neh.gov/about) and the National Endowment for the Arts (http://www.nea.gov/grants/apply/index.html).
 Joint proposals from two regular tenured or tenure-track faculty members are also accepted, but in the case of such collaborative proposals, the lead faculty member must be from the arts or humanities, and the budget should address teaching release arrangements for both participants.